NeoRussia/PhaseCoffeeFactory/README.md

 ## 🤝 Credits

-- **Phase Connect** — Our oshis and the management team, and Invaders WISH for the original coffee Factory series
+- **Phase Connect** — Our oshis and the management team, and Invaders WISH for the original coffee factory series
 - **Neeyo** — Maintainer of this fork
 - Our lovely [contributors](https://github.com/NeoRussia/PhaseCoffeeFactory/graphs/contributors)
 - All mod authors whose work makes this pack possible